 General

-The JCC is generally only an expenditure incurring segment of the host LHB.
+The JCC is generally only an expenditure incurring segment of the Host Body.
 Any income generated by the JCC is likely to be incidental to its main activities, including recovery of contract underperformance or the cost of drug therapies under agreed rebate arrangements.

-All aspects relating to the recording, handling and collection of income will be the responsibility of the host LHB.
+The main aspects relating to the recording, handling and collection of income will be the responsibility of the Host Body.
+The recovery of any overdue debt arising from invoiced income will remain the responsibility of the JCCT unless the debt requires referral to the Host Body’s debt collection agency.

-Further details of the processes and responsibilities can be found in section 9 of the host LHBs SFIs.
+Further details of the processes and responsibilities can be found in section 9 of the Host Body’s SFIs.

 NON PAY EXPENDITURE

-Scheme of Delegation, Non Pay Expenditure Limits and Accountability
+Scheme of Delegation, Non-Pay Expenditure Limits and Accountability

 The Chief Commissioner will approve the level of non-pay expenditure and the operational scheme of delegation and authorisation to budget holders and managers within the parameters set out in the JCC’s Scheme of Reservation and Delegation of Powers.